Project-READ-Literacy-Network/prln-website/content/_index/hero.md

 weight = 50
-background = "light" # can influence the text color particles = true
+background = "light" # can influence the text color particles = true minHeight = "50vh"

-title = "Project READ"
-subtitle = "A Doorway to Literacy and Essential Skills Services Offered in Waterloo-Wellington"
+title = "A Doorway to Literacy and Essential Skills Services Offered in Waterloo-Wellington"

 [header]
   image = "class-group.jpg"